Moncoutiej/euromilion-api/README.md

 ![swagger](./assets/swagger.png)

-You can also see a mode detailled documentation at [http://localhost:8000/redoc](http://localhost:8000/redoc) like :
+You can also see a more detailled documentation at [http://localhost:8000/redoc](http://localhost:8000/redoc) like :

 ![swagger](./assets/redoc.png)